CyberT33N/puppeteer-cheat-sheet/README.md

 /* this works with any puppeteer command..
 You can check if something is visible as example and if not you get error and can work wit ith

 #waitUntil
-networkidle0 comes handy for SPAs that load resources with fetch requests. networkidle2 comes handy for pages that do long-polling or any other side activity. load = will also wait until page is fully loaded but this can be also used for redirects inside.
+- networkidle0 comes handy for SPAs that load resources with fetch requests. consider navigation to be finished when there are no more than 0 network connections for at least 500 ms
+- networkidle2 comes handy for pages that do long-polling or any other side activity. consider navigation to be finished when there are no more than 2 network connections for at least 500 ms.
+- load = will also wait until page is fully loaded but this can be also used for redirects inside.

 timeout = time until we wait before we stop waiting..